22 Best Brunch Spots in Philadelphia

 Going out for brunch is one of the best ways to kick off the weekend.
 Whether you’re looking for homemade pasta, kebabs, or pancakes and eggs, there are lots of options across the city.
-These spots are some of out favorites from our quest to find the best brunch in Philadelphia.
+Since brunch is our favorite meal of the day, we’ve done our research (delicious, delicious research) trying many of the top spots.
+These are some of our favorites from our quest to find the best brunch in Philadelphia.

 The Love